 Project Access is a specialty care referral network administered by the PCC.
 It is composed of a dedicated group of health care specialists, local hospitals, and diagnostic facilities that participate in a coordinated effort to provide specialty care to low-income, uninsured community members.

-Project Access receives referral requests from more than 11 clinic organizations and secures timely and appropriate access to specialty care services for patients with the highest priority needs.
+Project Access receives referral requests from 10 clinic organizations and secures timely and appropriate access to specialty care services for patients with the highest priority needs.
 Project Access volunteers help these individuals gain timely access to needed specialty care, potentially preventing more serious medical problems or complications, avoiding acute hospitalizations, and reducing expensive medical bills.